Federal Information Return for Transfers Associated With Certain Personal Benefit Contracts

 Historical Past-Year Versions of Federal Form 8870

-We have a total of five past-year versions of Form 8870 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form 8870 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8870 (Rev. August 2013)